turbosquid/ruby-style-guide/README.md

 * Rely on the fact that as of Ruby 1.9 hashes are ordered.
 * Never modify a collection while traversing it.

-* Avoid leaving a trailing comma after last entry in a hash or array.
+* Avoid leaving a trailing comma after the last entry in a hash or array.

     ```Ruby
     # bad